chrisnoonan98675/site/xl-deploy/how-to/customize-an-existing-ci-type.markdown

 - type system
 ---

-Types that exist in XL Deploy can be modified to contain additional synthetic properties.
-These properties become a part of the CI type and can be specified in the deployment package and shown in the XL Deploy GUI.
+You can customize XL Deploy configuration item (CI) types to contain additional synthetic properties.
+These properties become a part of the CI type and can be specified in the deployment package (DAR file) and shown in the XL Deploy GUI.

 There are several reasons to modify a CI:

 * A CI property is always given the same value in your environment.
-Using synthetic properties, the property can be given a default value and hidden from the user in the GUI.
+Using synthetic properties, you can give the property a default value and hide it in the GUI.
 * There are additional properties of an existing CI that you want to specify.

     For example, suppose there is a CI representing a deployed datasource for a specific middleware platform.
-The middleware platform allows the user to specify a connection pool size and connection timeout and XL Deploy supports the connection pool size out of the box.
-In this case, modifying the CI to add a synthetic property allows the user to specify the connection timeout.
+The middleware platform allows you to specify a connection pool size and connection timeout, but XL Deploy only supports the connection pool size by default.
+In this case, modifying the CI to add a synthetic property allows you to specify the connection timeout.

-**Note**: To use the newly defined property in a deployment, XL Deploy's behavior must be modified.
-To learn how to add new behavior to the product, refer to [Understanding XL Deploy rules](/xl-deploy/concept/understanding-xl-deploy-rules.html).
+**Note:** To use a newly defined property in a deployment, you must modify XL Deploy's behavior.
+To learn how to do so, refer to [Understanding XL Deploy rules](/xl-deploy/concept/understanding-xl-deploy-rules.html).

+## Specify CI properties

-Additionally, any property that is modified is listed as a nested `property` element.
+For each CI, you must specify a `type`.
+Any property that is modified is listed as a nested `property` element.
 For each property, the following information can be specified:

 {:.table .table-striped}
 | Property | Required | Description |